-All classes include age appropriate versions of the following activities:
+All our classes offer age-appropriate versions of the following engaging activities:

-- Free Play – including block play, water play, dramatic play, easel painting, play dough, books, manipulatives
+- Free Play – children can enjoy a variety of activities, including block play, water play, dramatic play, easel painting, play dough, and exploration with books and manipulatives.

 - Circle Time – this is a time to share, learn about a particular topic, and is often when teachers incorporate reading, movement, and music into the school day.